^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Electrosleep therapy is a method of local action by impulse electric current of the corresponding parameters through electrodes and wet hydrophilic gaskets (or with the help of an electroconductive gel), contact superimposed:
+Electrosleep therapy is a method of local exposure to pulsed electric current of appropriate parameters through electrodes and moist hydrophilic pads (or with the help of an electrically conductive gel) applied in contact:

-• paired, one polarity - on the skin surface of the eye sockets or the superciliary areas of the head;
+• paired, of the same polarity - on the skin surface of the eye sockets or superciliary areas of the head;

-• single, different polarity - on the skin surface of the posterior region of the patient's neck.
+• single, of the other polarity - on the skin surface of the back of the patient's neck.

-The course of treatment - 15-20 procedures daily or 4-5 times a week.
-The repeated course - in 3 months.
+The course of treatment is 15-20 procedures daily or 4-5 times a week.
+Repeated course - after 3 months.

-Cerebral atherosclerosis, neurocirculatory dystonia, arterial hypertension, migraine, neurasthenia, impotence against neurasthenia, hysteria, obsessive-compulsive disorder, climacteric neurosis, hypothalamic syndromes, consequences of craniocerebral trauma, causalgic and phantom pains, autonomic ganglionitis, traumatic epilepsy, viral and rheumatic encephalitis, residual phenomena of tick-borne encephalitis, postencephalitic hyperkinesis, enuresis of central genesis, snakes, night terrors, vegetative crises, autonomic polyneuropathy.
-Vibration disease, Raynaud's disease.
+Cerebral atherosclerosis, neurocirculatory dystonia, arterial hypertension, migraine, neurasthenia, impotence due to neurasthenia, hysteria, obsessive-compulsive disorder, climacteric neurosis, hypothalamic syndromes, consequences of traumatic brain injury, causalgic and phantom pain, autonomic ganglionitis, traumatic epilepsy, viral and rheumatic encephalitis, residual effects of tick-borne encephalitis, postencephalitic hyperkinesia, enuresis of central genesis, sleepwalking, night terrors, autonomic crises, autonomic polyneuropathies. vibration disease, Raynaud's disease.

-Hemorrhage in the brain and the environment of the eye, cataract, glaucoma, tumors of the central nervous system and orbits, traumatic arachnoiditis with liquorodynamic disorders, wet eczema in the face, the presence of metallic foreign bodies in the area of exposure.
+Hemorrhage into the brain and eye, cataract, glaucoma, tumors of the central nervous system and eye sockets, traumatic arachnoiditis with cerebrospinal fluid dynamics disorders, weeping eczema in the facial area, presence of metallic foreign bodies in the impact area.

 Mechanism of action

-The effect of the factor is related to the direct influence of a pulsed electric current on neurons, synapses and neural ensembles of the brain due to the appearance in them of electrodynamic changes that initiate conformational rearrangements of the corresponding structures.
-There are changes in associative connections of neural networks, and as a consequence of these processes a cascade of subsequent biochemical and biological reactions with final realization into clinical effects occurs.
-With certain frequency characteristics of the current in the corresponding structural and functional complexes of the brain, inhibitory or stimulating effects of the regulation of the activity of the central nervous system occur.
+The effect of the factor is associated with the direct influence of the pulsed electric current on neurons, synapses and neural ensembles of the brain due to the occurrence of electrodynamic changes in them, which initiate conformational rearrangements of the corresponding structures.
+Changes in the associative connections of neural networks occur, and as a consequence of these processes, a cascade of subsequent biochemical and biological reactions occurs with the final implementation in clinical effects.
+At certain frequency characteristics of the current in the corresponding structural and functional complexes of the brain, inhibitory or stimulating effects of regulation of the central nervous system occur.

-The main clinical effects: tranquilizing, sedative, spasmolytic, trophic, secretory.
+Main clinical effects: tranquilizing, sedative, antispasmodic, trophic, secretory.

 You are reporting a typo in the following text: